 The Board recognizes that having two principal executive officers is not customary for public companies, including the Company's peers, but the Board has determined for the reasons set forth below that the executive leadership structure is both appropriate for the Company and optimal for achieving corporate objectives.
-The Company does not have a separate, non-principal executive officer, president or chief operating officer, and the Company also does not have numerous additional senior officer designations seen at other public companies.
+The Company does not have a separate, non-principal executive officer, president or chief operating officer, and the Company also does not have numerous additional senior officer designations prevalent at other public companies.
 The Board has noted that these positions are not needed at the Company because the Co-CEOs have assumed responsibility for these roles.

 Carl H. Lindner III serves as CEO of AFG's Property and Casualty Insurance Group and is primarily responsible for AFG's property and casualty insurance operations and investor relations.
-S. Craig Lindner serves as Chief Executive Officer of Great American Financial Resources, Inc. and is primarily responsible for AFG's annuity operations and investment portfolio.
+S. Craig Lindner serves as CEO of Great American Financial Resources, Inc. and is primarily responsible for AFG's investment portfolio and heavily involved in capital management and strategic planning.
 Each Co-CEO functions within a clearly defined role with respect to the day-to-day operations of the Company, and both Co-CEOs work closely with one another and are significantly involved in all aspects of Company management.
 The Co-CEOs work together with regard to overall corporate strategy and planning, as well as in assessing and managing enterprise risks.
 Because of their close working relationship, either Co-CEO could assume the additional responsibilities of the other for some period of time in the event such a need arose.